- What level of funding is available for carrying out these enrichment activities?

 The funds should be used to cover the expenses of the students to participate in the activity as well as the volunteer(s) chaperoning the activity.
 The expenses may include transportation, entrance fees, meals, lodging and communication expenses in connection with planning or implementing the activity, copying or materials for the activity, etc.

-You will find a Cluster Coordinator Expense report and a Cluster Coordinator Activity Report Form in the Cluster Coordinator Guide and also here.
+You will find a Cluster Coordinator Expense report and a Cluster Coordinator Activity Report Form in the Cluster Coordinator Manual and also here.
 For each activity reimbursement, you must supply a detailed expense report, original receipts and an activity report (in the Global Link Sponsored Programs module).
 These should be emailed to the SP Logistics Coordinator-Grants for processing.
-In addition a Mileage Reimbursement Form has been included in the Cluster Coordinator Guide and here for you to use to get reimbursements for fuel costs incurred when driving.
+In addition a Mileage Reimbursement Form has been included in the Cluster Coordinator Manual and here for you to use to get reimbursements for fuel costs incurred when driving.
 In order to ensure the smoothest possible processing and quickest reimbursement it is essential to fill out the expense and activity reports carefully and clearly, including all necessary documentation, original receipts, etc. Please also remember to keep a copy of your expense reports just in case of any mishap and mail them promptly after each activity.
 Please do not “save-up” expense reports.